Every Little Detail on how to Make Creamy Potato Soup

 A photo of wright brand bacon, potatoes, and green onions on a woven cloth.

-I try soups everywhere I go, so first, let me tell you about a great place to get a bowl of the best potato soup if you are in the Portland area, you’ve got to try Cafe Yumm!
+I try soups everywhere I go, so first, let me tell you about a great place to get a bowl of the best baked potato soup if you are in the Portland area, you’ve got to try Cafe Yumm!
 Cafe Yumm potato soup is excellent!
-If you’re a soup-lover, you will find their selection amazing!
+If you’re a soup lover, you will find their selection amazing!

 What’s the best Bacon for this easy Potato soup?